 Earning your MS degree can advance your knowledge in a number of in-demand subjects.
+Explore reasons to consider pursuing this degree to plan your learning path forward.

 The Master of Science (MS) degree is a graduate degree that typically pertains to subjects in tech, mathematics, medicine, business, administration, and the natural sciences.
-In an MS degree program, you’ll advance your knowledge in a more technical, analytical, and at times practical way, gaining specific skills you can apply to further your career in a number of in-demand industries.
+In an MS degree program, you’ll advance your knowledge in a more technical, analytical, and, at times, practical way, gaining specific skills you can apply to further your career in a number of in-demand industries.

 You can earn your MS degree in a range of subjects, including: